Jstith/LogCracker/readme.md

 - More information about logs
 - User specified information about logs
 - Multiple types of logs
-- Generic reader to get basic infomation about any format
+- Generic reader to get basic information about any format
 - Easier access to the library of shell scripts
   - I don't want this to be purely a plug and chug program, but rather a library of scripts (python and bash) with some direction on how to use them in order to speed up the process... and a plug and chug option.
 - A GUI.. of course